How to Quickly Import Orders into Shopify?

 CSV File Format

-Incorrect CSV file format leads to data misinterpretation and import failures.
+An incorrect CSV file format leads to import failures.

 Duplicate Order

-When an order with the same order number is imported more than once, it creates confusion and inventory discrepancies.
+When you import orders with the same order number more than once, it causes duplication and creates confusion in managing inventory.

 Missing Required Field

-Verify that required fields are included and properly format before importing.
-Recheck and fill missing information before trying again.
-Double check for empty fields, incorrect data types or format issues to avoid repeated failures.
+Verify that the required fields must be added or properly formatted before importing.
+Fill up all missing information and remove empty fields, incorrect data types to avoid failures again.

 Order Import Delay

-Large file size or too much data slows down the import process.
+Large file size slows down the import process.

-Split large CSV files into smaller batches.
-Remove unnecessary columns and compress images or file size to minimize data load.
+Split large CSV files into smaller batches or compress images to minimize data load.

 Order Status

-Make sure the correct imported status matches with Shopify order status to prevent errors and maintain workflow accuracy.
-Review status mapping which helps avoid inconsistencies and smooth order management.
+Ensure the product status matches Shopify order status to prevent errors and maintain workflow accuracy.
+Review status mapping, which helps avoid inconsistencies and smooth order management.

-The SKU in the import file does not match the products in the Shopify catalog, which cause inventory discrepancies and fulfillment issues.
-This mismatch prevents Shopify from correctly linking the product in the order.
+The SKU in the import file does not match the products in the Shopify catalog, which causes fulfillment issues.
+This mismatch prevents Shopify from correctly linking the product to the order.

 Double-check that the SKU in the import file matches the Shopify product listing exactly, including formatting, spacing, and capitalization.